BeaconCMS/beacon/guides/recipes/customize-markdown-rendering.md

       }
     ]
   ]
-  # rest ommited for brevity...
+  # rest omitted for brevity...
 ]

 def markdown_with_header_ids(template, _metadata) do